satiparpar/Brownie-Protocol/README.md

-# ProtocolContract - Proof of Liquidity Integration
+# Proof of Liquidity Integration Guide for Non-ERC20 Protocols on Berachain

 This repository contains the ProtocolContract, a smart contract designed to integrate Berachain's Proof of Liquidity (PoL) system for protocols that do not naturally produce ERC20 receipt tokens.

 ## Overview
-The ProtocolContract allows users to earn $BERA rewards by staking a dummy token.
-This approach is beneficial for protocols that need to track user activity internally and cannot directly mint ERC20 receipt tokens.
+The Proof of Liquidity Integration Guide for Non-ERC20 Protocols explains how to incorporate Berachain's PoL system for protocols that do not produce ERC20 receipt tokens.
+It details a method where a dummy StakingToken is created to track user balances, allowing protocols like perpetual futures exchanges to reward users with $BERA for opening positions.
+This approach involves minting and burning the dummy token through the ProtocolContract, enabling participation in PoL and enhancing incentive efficiencies.
+Note that this is one of several potential solutions for integrating PoL.

 ## Key functions of the contract: